-To view Repro Job properties, right-click the job to view in the Jobs Summary (right window pane) and select Properties from the pop-up menu.
-The job Properties dialog displays with the Batch Store Job Properties tab selected as shown in Figure 67 below.
+To view Repro Job properties, right-click the job to view in the Jobs Summary in the right pane and select Properties from the menu.
+The job Properties dialog box displays with the Batch Store Job Properties tab selected as shown in Figure 67 below.
 This tab displays patient and job information, run time information, and last run status.